coocos/k8s-k3d-notes/README.md

 example-deployment-d56888b5-kbswh    1/1     Terminating   0          65s
 ```

-We can use wget once again from within the cluster to communicate with the pod to see that yes, it is using our new container image:
+We can use wget once again from within the cluster to see that yes, the pods are using our new container image:

 ```shell
 $ wget -q -O - 10.42.1.24:5000